gdamdam/awesome-decentralized-web/README.md

 * [magic-wormhole](https://github.com/warner/magic-wormhole) - get things from one computer to another, safely.
 * [OpenTimeStamps](https://opentimestamps.org/) - OpenTimestamps aims to be a standard format for blockchain timestamping.
 * [StrongLink](https://github.com/btrask/stronglink) - a searchable, syncable, content-addressable notetaking system **Discontinued!**
+* [Dark Crystal](https://darkcrystal.pw/) - set of protocols, libraries, techniques and guidelines for secure management of sensitive data such as cryptographic keys.

 ### Web
 * [Beaker](https://beakerbrowser.com/) - Beaker is a peer-to-peer Web browser, made for users to run applications independently of hosts.